 If the appeal is dismissed, the original recommendation will stand.
-No greater sanction against the student may be imposed, as a result of an appeal.
+No greater sanction against the student may be imposed, because of an appeal.
 The final decision will be confirmed to the student in writing within 5 working days of the appeal interview.